Our Powering Progress targets

 - Our ambition, by 2030, is to provide reliable electricity to 100 million people in emerging markets who do not yet have it.

-- We will aim to increase racial and ethnic representation across our workforce so that we better reflect the communities in which we work and live, starting in the UK and the USA and followed by the Netherlands.
+- We aim to increase racial and ethnic representation across our workforce so that we better reflect the communities in which we work and live.

 - By 2030, we will make our global network of service stations more inclusive and accessible to customers with physical disabilities.

-- We will provide a safe, caring and inclusive environment for LGBT+ staff so that they can be themselves and reach their full potential.
+- At Shell, we seek to provide a safe, caring and inclusive environment for LGBT+ and PWD (people with disabilities) staff so that they can be themselves and reach their full potential.